 The term control has many meanings and often varies between communities.
 In this book, we define control to be the use of algorithms and feedback in engineered systems.
-Thus, control includes such examples as feedback loops in electronic amplifiers, setpoint controllers in chemical and materials processing, "fly-by-wire" 1.3.
+Thus, control includes such examples as feedback loops in electronic amplifiers, setpoint controllers in chemical and materials processing, "fly-by-wire" systems on aircraft and even router protocols that control traffic flow on the Internet.
+Emerging applications include high-confidence software systems, autonomous vehicles and robots, real-time resource management systems and biologically en- 1.3.
 WHAT IS CONTROL?